• Skip to main content

 • Prepare an ice bath then bring a saucepan of water to a boil.

-• Cut an “X” in the bottom of each tomato then carefully drop it into the boiling water.
+• Cut an “X” in the bottom of each plum tomato then carefully drop it into the boiling water.

 • Give it about 20-30 seconds or until you can see the skin begin to peel away from the tomato.